fadeoutsoftware/WASDI/libraries/waspy/README.md

 wasdi.getWorkspaces()
 ```

-you should see a result like this:
+You should be able to see a result similar to the following one:

 ```
 [{u'ownerUserId': u'yourUser@wasdi.net',
   u'sharedUsers': [],
   u'workspaceId': u'23ab54f3-b453-2b3e-284a-b6a4243f0f2c',
-  u'workspaceName': u'aNiceNameForThisWorkspace'},
+  u'workspaceName': u'nameOfTheWorkspaceYouWantToUse'},
  {u'ownerUserId': u'yourUser@wasdi.net',
   u'sharedUsers': [],
   u'workspaceId': u'103fbf01-2e68-22d3-bd45-2cf95665dac2',